Luxembourg: National awakening (1815–1890)

 After the defeat of Napoleon in 1815, the Congress of Vienna decided to restore the Duchy of Luxembourg.
 However, as the territory had been part of the Holy Roman Empire as well as the Habsburgian Netherlands in the past, both the Kingdom of Prussia and the newly formed United Kingdom of the Netherlands, which included both the present Kingdom of the Netherlands and Belgium, now claimed possession of the territory.
 Thus the great powers decided that Luxembourg would become a member state of the newly formed German Confederation, but at the same time would be joined with the Netherlands in personal union under King William I of the Netherlands, the son of the last Stadtholder of the Dutch Republic, William V, Prince of Orange.
 To satisfy Prussia, it was decided that not only would the Fortress of Luxembourg be manned by Prussian troops, but also that large parts of Luxembourgish territory (mainly the areas around Bitburg and St. Vith) would become Prussian possessions.
 This marked the second time that the Duchy of Luxembourg was reduced in size and is generally known as the Second Partition of Luxembourg.
 To compensate the Duchy for this loss, it was decided to elevate the Duchy to a Grand Duchy, thus giving the Dutch monarchs the additional title of Grand Duke of Luxembourg.
 However, from 1816 to 1830, William I ignored the Duchy's sovereignty, treating Luxembourg as a conquered nation while subjecting Luxembourg to high taxes.

-After Belgium became an independent country following the victorious Belgian Revolution of 1830–1831, it claimed the entire Grand-Duchy of Luxembourg as being part of Belgium.
-However, neither the Dutch King, who was also Grand Duke of Luxembourg, nor Prussia wanted to lose their grip on the mighty fortress of Luxembourg and therefor did not agree with the Belgian claims.
+After Belgium became an independent country following the victorious Belgian Revolution of 1830–1831, it claimed the entire Grand-Duchy of Luxembourg as part of Belgium.
+However, neither the Dutch King, who was also Grand Duke of Luxembourg, nor Prussia wanted to lose their grip on the mighty fortress of Luxembourg.
+So, they did not agree with the Belgian claims.
 The dispute would be resolved at the 1839 Treaty of London, where the Third Partition of Luxembourg was decided.
 This time the territory was reduced by more than half, as the predominantly francophone western part of the country (but also the then Luxembourgish-speaking part of Arelerland) was transferred to the new Kingdom of Belgium under Leopold I of Belgium, thereby giving Luxembourg its modern-day borders.
 The treaty of 1839 also established full independence of the remaining Germanic-speaking Grand-Duchy of Luxembourg.